Skip to content

 Scholium: This dual-aspect structure is the core content of Law 0 (Tao Is).
 Pattern and Mystery are the two eyes with which we gaze upon Tao.
 One discerns form, the other senses depth.
 But Tao is not the sum of what is seen.
 Just as white light is not the enumeration of its spectrum, analysis serves understanding, yet what is analyzed is always richer than the analysis.
 This “richness” is not a third component; it needs no name.
 It is the irreducible wholeness of Tao as Tao.
 To acknowledge it is The Tao of Lucidity’s final layer of honesty about the boundaries of its own cognition.

 What does “interwoven” mean?
 Pattern and Mystery are not two boards bolted together; they are simultaneously present in every phenomenon.
-A tree has both measurable structure (height, growth rings, DNA sequence, all Pattern) and an incommunicable presence (the feeling of standing before it, Mystery).
-You cannot strip away Pattern to examine Mystery in isolation, nor strip away Mystery to examine Pattern alone, they are two aspects of the same tree, like the two sides of a coin that cannot be separated.
+A tree has measurable structure: height, growth rings, DNA sequence.
+These belong to Pattern.
+It also has an incommunicable presence: the feeling of standing before it.
+This belongs to Mystery.
+You cannot strip away Pattern to examine Mystery in isolation, nor strip away Mystery to examine Pattern alone.
+They are two aspects of the same tree, like the two sides of a coin that cannot be separated.

 What does “neither reducible to the other” mean?
 You cannot explain away Mystery through Pattern.
 No matter how precisely neuroscience maps the brain regions activated during “awe,” the felt texture of awe itself remains beyond the description.
 Conversely, you cannot replace Pattern with Mystery, no depth of meditation can tell you how a bridge should bear its load.
 The temptation of reductionism is to turn everything into Pattern (scientism) or everything into Mystery (mysticism).
 Postulate 3 says: both reductions are obscuration.